artempyanykh/prac-2017-2018/submissions/task1/mareev-meledin/task1_mareev_meledin/README.rst

 Info
 ----
 This package was created to train the skills of publishing packages.
-Please do not download it if you do not know Mareyev Gleb or Meledin Stanislav :)
+Please do not download it if you do not know Mareev Gleb or Meledin Stanislav :)

 Using